How to Easily Take and Submit Your Meter Reading

 Why should I take a meter reading?

-Unless you have a smart meter, sending your energy supplier a meter reading is the best way to be assured that you’re paying the right amount for your energy usage.
+Unless you have a smart meter, sending your energy supplier a meter reading is one of the best ways to be assured that you’re paying the right amount for your energy usage.

 If you’re not able to submit meter readings yourself, your energy provider will instead estimate how much your bills should be, based on your previous energy consumption, meaning you could either be overcharged or undercharged for your gas and electricity.
 While paying less in the short run may sound great, you will have to pay the difference eventually, through added charges on later bills.